IMEI Registration in Indonesia: How to do it and do you have to

 Can I use my phone if I don’t register my IMEI?

 If you stay in Indonesia for more than 90 days and don’t register your IMEI, you won’t be able to use a local SIM card with that phone.
-You can still use all its other functions, most importantly connect to any WiFi network.
-You can also use your foreign SIM card through roaming.

 The burner phone portable hotspot trick

-Let’s say you’re going to stay in Indonesia for longer than 90 days, but you have an expensive phone and you don’t want to pay 40% of its value over 500$ in taxes (or maybe you forgot to register and now you have to pay 40% of its total value.
+Let’s say you’re going to stay in Indonesia for longer than 90 days, but you have an expensive phone and you don’t want to pay 40% of its value over 500$ in customs duty (or maybe you forgot to register and now you have to pay 40% of its total value.
 Oomph!).

 A popular trick is to buy a cheap phone locally in Indonesia, buy a local sim card with data, and use it as a portable hotspot for your main phone over wifi.

-You can buy a cheap OPPO phone for as little as 700.000 IDR (~45$).
+You can buy a cheap OPPO phone in Indonesia for as little as 700.000 IDR (~45$).

 Do I need to register IMEI if I had been in Indonesia before 2020?